noi-techpark/bdp-commons/README.md

 - Create new Credentials under "Credentials>Folder>Global credentials".
 You can inject them in your Jenkinsfiles with `credentials('your-credential-id')`.
   Please try to always use secret texts, not files or there like (if possible).

+## Update pom dependencies

+To update a dependency in all data-collectors the quickversionbump scripts can be used.
+- quickversionbump.sh: update dc-interface
+- quickversionbump-generic.sh: update any dependency
+- quickversionbump-min.sh: update min version in properties, if dependency is not used but a minimal version is mandatory

+Note: Read the comments in every script for further instructions

 ## Information